|5||Padre las Casas, Araucania|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nacimiento air is currently 3 times above WHO exposure recommendation
+PM2.5 concentration in Nacimiento is currently 1.8 times the WHO annual air quality guideline value

 Moderate 57 US AQI

 |Monday, Oct 3|